Natpod/Pneumonia-identification-from-X-Ray-images/README.md

 #### Authors : Ana Solbas Casajús and Natalia García Sánchez
 ---

-Final code project for the *Big Data Engineering* course in the **Masters in Computational Biology (UPM)**, with the purpose of training several Spark-based image classification models for predicting Pneumonia from patients in a Labeled Optical Coherence Tomography (OCT) and Chest X-Ray Image dataset.
-In addition, the following repository will check if the candidate model is scalable using a high level python interface based on Apache Zoo for BigDL model employment.
+Final code project for the *Big Data Engineering* course in the **Masters in Computational Biology (UPM)**, with the purpose of training several Spark-based image classification models for predicting Pneumonia from patients in a Chest X-Ray Image dataset.
+In addition, the following repository will check if the candidate model is scalable using a high level python interface based on BigDL-DLlib model employment.

 <p align="center">
 <img